rubenfonseca/titanium-twitter/documentation/index.md

 ## Description

-Tap into the new iOS5 Twitter.framework
+Tap into the new iOS5 Twitter.framework (also works with iOS6 and later with the Social.framework)

 ## Installation

 [http://wiki.appcelerator.org/display/tis/Using+Titanium+Modules]()

+To use this module since version 1.0 you must be using at least Xcode 4.5 with iOS SDK 6.0 or later.

 ## Changelog